AsmaaAamir/CI_PP4_A-BAKES/README.md

     1:As a **site admin** I can **create, edit and delete post on the django admin** so that **I can manage the site**> 2:As a **site admin** I can **approve and delete comments the django admin** so that **I can filter out the comment for best UX**>
     3::As a **site admin** I can **manage user** so that **I can create, delete users and updated their details**.

+### Future Improvements
+I would like to implement a number of functionality upgrades in the future.
+I was unable to complete my project because of a personal situation.
+But here is what I would have added:
+1. A few of the user tales are unfinished.
+2. The capability of recovering a user's password in the event that it has been lost, stolen, or corrupted.
+3. Providing the option for users to share their recipes so that others can try them.
+4. Give the user the option to rate the recipe once they tried.
+5. Allow users to save a recipe to their favourites so that they may return to it without having to hunt for it after logging in.
+6. The opportunity to let users vote on the upcoming recipe.
+7. Complete the read-me file.